 If only it were possible to actually make more time!
 The things we would all achieve!
-As a busy full time working mum, I frequently lament my lack of time and wish I had more.
-It’s true that my full time job uses up the best hours of my life, but still there are tricks I have found to make me feel I have a few more precious hours.
+As a busy person, I frequently lament my lack of time and wish I had more.
+When I worked full time I felt that my job used up the best hours of my life.
+Now I am working for myself, I am still extremely busy, but have found that there are tricks to make me feel I have a few more precious hours.
 If you can’t make extra, you can save time at least.

 I used to spend the whole of Saturday cleaning the house.
 Now I clean a room or two a night during the week, which gives me a whole extra day a week!
 I also get the family to help – I don’t make the mess by myself.

 This relates to number 1.
 If you insist on perfection you will spend a lot of time trying to achieve it.
 This is unless, of course, you can afford a cleaner, in which case you can be as obsessively perfect as you like!

 If they put their clothes away on hangers or in the wash bin, tidy up their games, toys and books when they are done, rinse out the shower, make their own beds and wash up their cups and plates as they go then you won’t have to.
 We make a rod for our own backs when we let our families develop into messy monsters.

 If you are making a casserole, chilli, tomato sauce, quiche, meatloaf, etc, why not double or triple the quantities and freeze?
 It is really very little extra effort to make a large batch rather than a small portion of anything you can freeze.

 Not only does this reduce waste and save you money, freezing leftovers saves you time.
 You will have a frozen ready meal or two for when you need to eat and run.